Celebrum/SeCuReDmE_hub/README.md

 * Update TCP/IP profile
 * Set up Policy Agent
 * Define AT-TLS policy

+**Note:** When moving to an AT-TLS enabled setup be sure to change KG_URL in .env to https://

 ##### Define certificates for Jupyter Kernel Gateway
 On z/OS, digital certificates can be managed through RACF, PKI Services, or other security products.
 RACF is often used in a simple environment, whereas PKI Services is recommended when a large (50 or more) number of certificates are needed.